 - Calavera Abecedario: A Day of the Dead Alphabet Book*

 * These are Amazon Affiliate links.
-A small fraction of your purchase goes to the Art Curator for Kids.
+A small fraction of your purchase goes to the Art Class Curator.
 Thank you for your support.

 What did you and your children think of this series?
 Is there an artwork you love that you’d like for me to cover in this series?
 Let me know in the comments!